If you have thyroid disease then understanding what euthyroid is incredibly important.

 Because the addition of thyroid medication influences standard thyroid measurements and is not always predictable ways.

 We know that if you take thyroid medication (such as Levothyroxine) this will alter the normal regulatory systems in your body.

 Your body will react by reducing your TSH (due to negative feedback loops) and also by increasing your serum free T4.

 Doctors have used this logic to guide their treatment of certain thyroid medications.

-They believe that if they provide your body with enough thyroid medication to sufficiently lower your TSH to a pre-defined "normal" range that you are now considered to be "euthyroid" or "normal".
+They believe that if they provide your body with enough thyroid medication to sufficiently lower your TSH to a pre-defined “normal” range you are now considered to be “euthyroid” or “normal”.